Accidental Gods: Reception

 Accidental Gods was short-listed for the PEN Hessell-Tiltman Prize.

-Jennifer Szalai of The New York Times praised the multitude of interesting details included in the text while admitting that it "meanders at times".
+In his review for The New York Review of Books, Fara Dabhoiwala praised Subin's ability to create an entertaining read out of her weighty subject matter, saying, "Though Accidental Gods wears its learning lightly and is tremendous fun to read, it also includes a series of lyrical and thought-provoking meditations on the largest of themes."
+Jennifer Szalai of The New York Times was impressed with the multitude of interesting details included in the text while admitting that it "meanders at times".
 Claire Messud, the reviewer for Harper's Magazine, appreciated the vast range of disparate information that Subin analyzes while avoiding the pitfalls of "condescending anthropological interest".

 Writing for The New Yorker, Casey Cep called the book and its biographical sketches in particular "fascinating".
 The New Republic called Subin's voice "stylish" and "playful" and praised her ability to draw connections from her deified subjects to modern conversations of race and "anti-colonial resistance".
 The Spectators reviewer, meanwhile, felt that Subin uses the blanket term of "empire" too generally throughout the book, when many of the peoples she analyzes lived under very different ruling classes.

 The reviewer for The Guardian was more critical, believing that Subin's "overarching thesis doesn't quite impress" and that she is overeager to interpret certain behaviors by subjugated peoples as being "anti-imperial".
-They acknowledge, however, that the author is persuasive in other areas, as in describing how readily the British Empire accepted the idea of "white divinity".
+They acknowledge, however, that the author is persuasive in other areas, such as in describing how readily the British Empire accepted the idea of "white divinity".
 The Sunday Independent found much of the material "absorbing" and containing "staggering scholarship", but felt that the disparate chapters lacked connective tissue tying them together, resulting in an "exhausting read".